 You probably heard that music can affect Your Baby ’s development in the womb.
 While your child may respond to the music you play, there is no evidence for the urban myth that playing Mozart would make the little one any smarter.

 A comprehensive review of all available studies found no link between classical music and brain development.
 Interestingly, infants in one test appeared to recognize music that had frequently been played by the parents during pregnancy — which means that Your Baby may already learn and remember what you say or play now.
 We also know that playing music can stimulate a baby and cause an increase in heart rate, but it isn’t clear whether this stimulation has a positive effect on the little one.

 Type of music to play

-When playing music, what matters to #baby is volume.
+When playing music, what matters to Your Baby is volume.
 If the volume is too loud, it could startle the little one.
 It is advisable to keep the volume at around 50 decibels — the sound level of a quiet washing machine.
 Regular exposure to high-volume noises is not a good idea.
 But you still can visit the movie theatre or, occasionally, attend a concert before you reach 18 weeks.
-Do not blast the volume on your headphones, as #baby can hear quiet levels of sound.
+Do not blast the volume on your headphones, as Your Baby can hear quiet levels of sound.